⚠ Order Online 24/7. Contact us at 888-503-7937 or chat online Mon-Fri 9AM-5PM EST.

 These intervals are general guidelines.
 Heavy-use environments such as schools, airports, and gyms should expect to replace filters more frequently.
 Low-use installations may reach the 12-month mark before the indicator changes color, but annual replacement is still recommended.

-How to Tell It’s Time for a Filter Change
+How to Tell It Is Time for a Filter Change

 Most modern bottle filling stations include a filter status indicator.
-A green light means your filter is working properly, amber means it’s nearing capacity, and red means it’s time to replace immediately.
-If your unit lacks a light, other telltale signs include slow bottle fill speed, odd taste, or water that isn’t as cold or clean as usual.
+A green light means your filter is working properly, amber means it is nearing capacity, and red means it is time to replace immediately.
+If your unit lacks a light, other telltale signs include slow bottle fill speed, odd taste, or water that is not as cold or clean as usual.

 Step-by-Step Filter Replacement